 TOPIC THIS SUMMER

-Submit one combined PDF file containing this form, your statement and work samples to Ivis Garcia Zambrana at email@example.com on March 15, 2016 by 5 p.m.
-Selections will be announced on or prior to March 25th.
-There will be a series of teambuilding exercises and preparatory research in April and May.
-If the number of desired participants for the CHICAGOLAB is not met, we reserves the right to cancel the course.
-For more info contact Ivis Garcia Zambrana at Zambrana@arch.utah.edu or 801-833-4073.Download Application
+Submit an application with your contact information, names and contact info for two references, resume and 250 statement using the following online form https://goo.gl/forms/pKpmD8Vo8vlW8DaO2 to Ivis Garcia on March 12, 2018 by 5:00pm.
+Selections will be announced on or prior to March 23, 2018.
+A non-refundable deposit of $500 is due April 1st for accepted students.
+The remaining fee payment of $1,500 is due April 30.
+There will be a series of team-building exercises and preparatory research in April and May.
+If the number of desired participants for the ChicagoLAB is not met, we reserve the right to cancel the course.
+For more info contact Ivis Garcia at email@example.com or 801-833-4073.Download Application

-Applications are being accepted for scholarships to offset expenses related to travel for the ChicagoLAB program for summer 2016.
+Applications are being accepted for scholarships to offset expenses related to travel for the ChicagoLAB program for summer 2018.
 Only students who have been accepted into the program are eligible for scholarship funding.
 The committee reserves the right to allocate the available funding as they see fit in one or more scholarship awards.
-Please fill out the application below and attach a brief statement of need and merit and return both in a combined PDF to Ivis Garcia Zambrana at firstname.lastname@example.org by 5pm on Friday, April 8th 2015.
-Selections will be announced on or prior to April 15th 2015.

 The Ivory Homes Capstone Initiative Fund offers University of Utah undergraduate students enrolled in a Capstone course the opportunity to apply for up to $1,000 of support for their Capstone project.
 Funds can be used for tools, materials, travel expenses, and other expenses* needed to support their projects.